mendix/docs/content/en/docs/refguide/modeling/pages/button-widgets/create-a-custom-save-button.md

 ---
-title: "Creating a Custom Save Button"
+title: "Creating a Custom Save Button with a Microflow"
 url: /refguide/create-a-custom-save-button/
-weight: 40
+weight: 1
 description: "Describes how to create a custom save button by utilizing microflows."
 tags: ["microflow", "logic", "save button"]
 aliases: